 Created on June 11, 1990, the New York Local Government Assistance Corporation's ("Corporation" or "LGAC") mission consists of three main goals, which, when met, directly benefit the State, the City of New York and other local governments and school districts.
 The goals are identified as follows: 1) The issuance of up to \$4.7 billion in long-term Corporation bonds to finance certain local assistance payments due from the State of New York (as well as certain other amounts necessary for the issuance of such LGAC bonds) to help eliminate the State's reliance on the annual issuance of intra-year tax and revenue anticipation notes ("Spring Borrowing"); 2) Manage a) the Corporation's debt portfolio through maturity in an attempt to achieve a balance between the lowest cost of funds and appropriate market risk levels while maintaining the exclusion of interest on LGAC debt from federal and State income taxation, b) the Corporation's operational costs efficiently and c) the investment of (i) funds until needed for debt service payments or operating expenses, (ii) monies in the Capital Reserve Fund, and (iii) any escrow funds; and 3) Beginning in 2004, certify on an annual basis through 2034, payments required to be made to the City of New York or its assignee from the Local Government Assistance Tax Fund.
-(See Appendix A for the 2013-14 Mission Statement Measurements)
+(See Appendix A for the 2018-19 Mission Statement Measurements.)

-BOARD OF DIRECTORS: (as of March 31, 2014)
+BOARD OF DIRECTORS:

-Vacant Chairperson and Director

-Mr. Robert L. Megna Vice-Chairperson and Director
+Chairperson and Director Robert F. Mujica Jr. Vice-Chairperson and Director

-Honorable Thomas P. DiNapoli Director Mr. Marc Shaw Director Mr. Kevin Murray Director Vacant Director Director Director Vacant Director D
+Director Honorable Thomas P. DiNapoli Mr. Marc Shaw Director Mr. Kevin Murray Director Vacant Director Vacant Director